charlab/charlab.github.io/_posts/fhannan/2013-11-3-first-blog-post.md

     github : fpjhannan                  <-- I added my Github username linkedin :

-{% endhighlight %}
+Another edit to be made is in the index.html file in the 'blog' folder.
+I added my name in the following line:

-{% highlight text %}
+blog_author_ids: [estorm, dhpark, jspjut] --> blog_author_ids: [estorm, dhpark, fhannan, jspjut]

-Anyways, I didn't have any other issues or points that I felt needed to be clarified.
+I think that's it for the issues I had or points that I felt needed to be clarified.
 Good luck to everyone else on making their blog posts!
 {% endhighlight %}